baharababah/Botnet-Attack-Detection-Using-Machine-Learning/README.md

-# In this project, we are going to work on a houses priced dataset that has the follwing columns:
+# In this project, we are going to work on a houses priced dataset that has the following columns:
 - price
 - bedrooms
 - bathrooms